Drew-Morris/Drew-Morris/README.md

 Multi-faceted problem solving is my main interest.
-I like to find subtle trends in data sets, using matrix decompositions, to better comprehend the complex systems they represent.
+I like to find subtle trends in data sets, using linear algebra techniques and statistical analysis, to better comprehend the complex systems they represent.